 Have your pets licensed and immunized against rabies and other diseases.

 Keep your pets in a fenced yard or secured to a leash.

 When your child is bitten or scratched by an animal, remain calm and reassure your child that you can help.
-Specific treatment for an animal bite will be determined by your child's physician.
+Your health care provider will determine specific treatment for an animal bite.
 Treatment may include:

 For superficial bites from a familiar household pet that is immunized and in good health:

-Wash the wound with soap and water under pressure from a faucet for at least five minutes, but do not scrub as this may bruise the tissue.
+Wash the wound with soap and water under pressure from a faucet for at least 5 minutes, but do not scrub as this may bruise the tissue.
 Apply an antiseptic lotion or cream.